Date: Sat 17 June 2023

 Location: Evanston Gardens Community Centre, 63-65 Angle Vale Rd, Evanston Gardens

 Bookings: No bookings required, just drop in

 Repair Cafes provide a free meeting space where community members can work with skilled volunteers to repair items that would otherwise go to waste.
-Our volunteers have skills in electrical repairs (small appliances), jewellery repairs, sewing and mending clothing, general repairs (mechanical/woodwork) and bikes.
+Our volunteers have skills in mending (clothing & textiles), electrical repairs (small appliances), costume jewellery repairs, general repairs (mechanical/woodwork) and simple bike repairs.
 Services are provided free of charge but customers can choose to make a small donation to support the service if they wish.

 Most attendees get to see a repairer straight away but coffee, tea and cake are provided to keep you occupied if you do need to wait.